ambroisep/hueypetersen/_posts/2015-10-28-experimenting-with-graphql-subscriptions.markdown

 title: Experimenting with GraphQL Subscriptions
 ---

 Subscriptions were recently added to [graphql-js](https://github.com/graphql/graphql-js/pull/189) via [@skevy](https://twitter.com/skevy).
-It is early times for subscriptions and things can change but there is enough there to experiment with the implementation.
+It is early times for subscriptions and things can change but there is enough implementation there to experiment with.
 So I did!

 Code for the experiment is on [github](https://github.com/eyston/graphql-todo-subscriptions) as well as running on [heroku](https://secure-reef-2553.herokuapp.com/).